 Serial Northampton thief gets 62 months for stealing from two elderly women who he left with 'nightmares'

+Serial Northampton thief gets five years for stealing from two elderly women who he left with 'nightmares'

 One victim had to use a food bank at Christmas after he stole money from her